-- Semantics is pervasive in a SOA ecosystem.
-There are many forms of utterance that are relevant to the ecosystem: apart from communicated content there are mission and policy statements, goals, objectives, descriptions, and agreements which are all forms of utterance. - descriptions, and agreements which are all forms of attention. - 1214 The operation of the SOA ecosystem is significantly enhanced if - A careful distinction is made between public semantics and private semantics.
+1218 Semantics is pervasive in a SOA ecosystem.
+There are many forms of utterance that are relevant to the 1219 ecosystem: apart from communicated content there are mission and policy statements, goals, objectives,

+- 1220 descriptions, and agreements which are all forms of utterance. - 1221 The operation of the SOA ecosystem is significantly enhanced if - A careful distinction is made between public semantics and private semantics.
 In particular, it MUST be possible for actors to process content such as communications, descriptions and policies solely on the basis of the public semantics of those utterances. - A well founded semantics MUST ensure that any assertions essential to the operator of the ecosystem (such as policy statements, and descriptions) have carefully chosen written expressions and associated decision procedures. - The role of vocabularies as a focal point for multiple actors to be able to understand each other is critical.
 While no two actors can fully share their interpretation of elements of vocabularies, they SHOULD be able to understand the intended public meaning of vocabularies' elements.

-3.4.6 Trust and Risk
+1231 3.4.6 Trust and Risk

-- In traditional systems, the balance between trust and risk is achieved by severely restricting interactions and by controlling the participants of a system. - 1227 Actors MUST be able to explicitly reason about both trust and risk in order to effectively participate in a - 1228 SOA ecosystem.
-The more open and public the SOA ecosystem is, the more important it is for actors to - be able to reason about their participation.
+- 1232 In traditional systems, the balance between trust and risk is achieved by severely restricting interactions1233 and by controlling the participants of a system. - 1234 Actors MUST be able to explicitly reason about both trust and risk in order to effectively participate in a - 1235 SOA ecosystem.
+The more open and public the SOA ecosystem is, the more important it is for actors to 1236 be able to reason about their participation.

-3.4.7 Needs, Requirements and Capabilities
+1237 3.4.7 Needs, Requirements and Capabilities

-- In the process of capturing needs as requirements, and the subsequent requirements decomposition and allocation processes need to be informed by capabilities that already exist. - Architecture MUST take into account existing capabilities available as services
+- 1238 In the process of capturing needs as requirements, and the subsequent processes of requirements 1239 decomposition and allocation of requirements processes need to be informed by capabilities that already 1240 exist. - Architecture MUST take into account existing capabilities available as services

-1234 3.4.8 The Importance of Action
+1242 3.4.8 The Importance of Action

-- Participants participate in a SOA ecosystem in order to have their needs met.
-This involves action; both individual actions and joint actions. - 1237 Any architectural realization of a SOA ecosystem SHOULD address: - 1238 How actions are modeled:
+- 1243 Participants participate in a SOA ecosystem in order to have their needs met.
+This involves action; both - 1244 individual actions and joint actions.

+1245 Any architectural realization of a SOA ecosystem SHOULD address:

-- o Identifying the performer or agent of the action; - o the target of the action; and the - verb of the action. - Any explicit models of joint action SHOULD take into account - The possible compositions that define the joint action. - The potential for multiple joint actions to be layered on top of each other
+- How actions are modeled: - Identifying the performer or agent of the action; - the target of the action; and the - 1249 o verb of the action. - 1250 Any explicit models of joint action SHOULD take into account - The possible compositions that define the joint action. - 1252 The potential for multiple joint actions to be layered on top of each other

-4 Realization of a SOA Ecosystem view
+1253 4 Realization of a SOA Ecosystem view

 Make everything as simple as possible but no simpler.
 Albert Einstein

-The Realization of a SOA Ecosystem view focuses on elements that are needed to support the discovery of and interaction with services.
-The key questions asked are "What are services, what support is needed and how are they realized?"

-The models in this view include the Service Description Model, the Service Visibility Model, the Interacting with Services Model, and the Policies and Contracts Model.
+- 1257 The Realization of a SOA Ecosystem view focuses on elements that are needed to support the discovery 1258 of and interaction with services.
+The key questions asked are "What are services, what support is needed 1259 and how are they realized?" - 1260 The models in this view include the Service Description Model, the Service Visibility Model, the Interacting 1261 with Services Model, and the Policies and Contracts Model.